Muffin: Flavors

-Quickbread muffins

 Quickbread muffins (sometimes described in Britain as "American muffins") are baked, individual-sized, cupcake-shaped foods with a "moist, coarse-grained" texture.
 Muffins are available in both savoury varieties, such as cornmeal and cheese muffins, or sweet varieties such as blueberry, chocolate chip, lemon or banana flavours.
+Muffins may have solid items mixed into the batter, such as berries, chocolate chips or nuts.

 Sweetened muffins range from lightly sweetened muffins to products that are "richer than many cakes in fat and sugar."
-They are similar to cupcakes in size and cooking methods, the main difference being that cupcakes tend to be sweet desserts using cake batter, often topped with sugar icing (American frosting).
-Muffins may have solid items mixed into the batter, such as berries, chocolate chips or nuts.
-Fresh baked muffins are sold by bakeries, donut shops and some fast food restaurants and coffeehouses.
-Factory-baked muffins are sold at grocery stores and convenience stores, and are served in some coffee shops and cafeterias.
+They are similar to cupcakes in size and cooking methods, with the main difference being that cupcakes are intended to be sweet desserts and are often topped with icing.